-Constructed on relatively flat land, the 45-hole complex effectively consists of five sets of nine holes, each built to USGA stadium specification.
+Constructed on relatively flat land, the 45-hole complex effectively consists of five sets of nine holes (Abajo, Arriba, Piscina, Bosque and Vallés), each built to USGA stadium specification.
 They are big, bold and brash – perfect for holding national and international competitions.

-The Open course measures more than 7,300 yards from the championship tees with a par of 72.
-Fairways are generally wide, sometimes plunging quite dramatically.
+Fairways on the Pink course are generally wide, sometimes plunging quite dramatically.
 Greens are large with subtle borrows and tricky run-off areas.
 Trees line five holes on the front nine and at the 14th and 15th holes on the inward half.
 Fairway and greenside bunker complexes threaten both tee shots and approach play and golfers will find them suitably penal when encountered.